University of Perpetual Help System DALTA: UPHSD-Bilibid Extension School

 The University of Perpetual Help System DALTA-Bilibid Extension School at the New Bilibid Prison in Muntinlupa is one of the major corporate social responsibility programs of UPHSD and the Bureau of Corrections.
 The program was founded by Dr./BGen.
-Antonio Laperal Tamayo, Chairman of the Board and CEO, and former Bureau of Corrections director Vicente Eduardo in 1984.
+Antonio Laperal Tamayo, chairman of the board and CEO, and former Bureau of Corrections director Vicente Eduardo in 1984.
 Throughout its run, it has produced more than 400 inmate-graduates, many of which have been released from prison and are now gainfully employed.

 As of May 2025, it currently has 124 college students, and 98 Senior High School students, being taught by a total of 37 faculty members.

+The Bilibid Extension School held its very first alumni homecoming on January 16, 2025, which was attended by 76 alumni, and faculty.

-Currently, the UPHSD Extension school offers academic programs in Bachelor of Science in Entrepreneurship, Bachelor of Science in Business Administration Major in Marketing Management, and Computer Hardware Servicing Course, as well as a full Senior High School Program (Grades 11 and 12) catering juvenile and coming-of-age detainees.
+Currently, the UPHSD Extension school offers academic programs in Bachelor of Science in entrepreneurship, Bachelor of Science in Business Administration Major in Marketing Management, and Computer Hardware Servicing Course, as well as a full Senior High School Program (Grades 11 and 12) catering juvenile and coming-of-age detainees.